-Here is another text: Ephesians 5:25–27 says, “Husbands, love your wives as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing with water in the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.”
-The whole drama of marriage including sex is a drama about the glories of Christ’s covenant relation to his bride, the church.
+Here is another text: Ephesians 5:25–27 says, “Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.”
+The whole drama of marriage, including sex, is a drama about the glories of Christ’s covenant relation to his bride, the church.
 None of this reality is visible or enjoyable for the person without spiritual discernment.

-Another text: 1 Corinthians 6:15–17 says, “Do you not know that your bodies are members of Christ?
-Shall I then take members of Christ and make them members of a prostitute?
+First Corinthians 6:15–17 says, “Do you not know that your bodies are members of Christ?
+Shall I then take the members of Christ and make them members of a prostitute?
 Never!
 Or do you not know that he who is joined to a prostitute becomes one body with her?
 For, as it is written, ‘The two will become one flesh.’
 But he who is joined to the Lord becomes one spirit with him.”
-Could Paul have woven together the most nitty-gritty physical reality like prostitution with the most spiritual reality of our oneness with Christ?
+Could Paul have woven together the most nitty-gritty physical reality, like prostitution, with the most spiritual reality of our oneness with Christ?
 Prostitution, he says, is about Christ — what you do with Christ.
-So not only can we not see the glories of sex without spiritual discernment, we can’t see the prostitution of the glories of sex without spiritual discernment.
+So not only can we not see the glories of sex without spiritual discernment, but we can’t see the prostitution of the glories of sex without spiritual discernment.

-One more: Mark 10:7–9 says, “‘Therefore, a man shall leave his father and mother and hold fast to his wife and the two should become one flesh.’
-So they are no longer two, but one flesh.
-What God has joined together, let not man separate.”
+Mark 10:7–9 says, “‘Therefore, a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.’
+So they are no longer two but one flesh.
+What therefore God has joined together, let not man separate.”
 Mind-boggling.
 God joins us together in sex.
 This is a great and unseen glory of marriage.
 Who sees this?
-Who marvels at how marriage (with its sexual union) is a work of God?
+Who marvels at how marriage and its sexual union is a work of God?
 God is at work at a wedding ceremony.
 God is at work that night in bed.
 Who sees this glorious reality?
 Those who are spiritually awakened; those who are spiritually discerning.

 So yes, Cameron, yes.
 The goodness and the glory of sexuality is for those with eyes to see.
 And those eyes are a gift of the Spirit through faith in Christ.